-ART 347 Publication Portfolio (3)
+ART 347 Publication Portfolio: Design as Service (3)

-Application of design principles to publication graphics.
-Students will be linked with non-profit and on-campus design needs.
-Prerequisite: ART 237, ART 337, or ART 411.
+Application of design principles-technical, professional, and conceptual skills-to publication graphics including logo design and application, brochures, booklets, banners, type applications, posters, campaigns, journal design, and more.
+Students will be linked with non-profit and on-campus design needs to produce printed design work for their portfolio.
+Prerequisite: ART 237 or Instructor's consent.

-ART 351 Photography II (3)
+ART 352 Digital Photography (3)